AntonioFasano/LookOut/README.md

 ### If you are  knowledgeable with VBA

-Make sure you that security level are properly set in `Trust Centre Settings` then in  Outlook VBA IDE import the file `LookOut.cls` and set a reference to  `Microsoft Scripting Runtime` and `Windows Script Host Object Model` (the sub `ExportVcf` need them, other procedures don't).
+Make sure you that security level are properly set in `Trust Centre Settings` then in  Outlook VBA IDE import the file `LookOut.cls` and set a reference to  `Microsoft Scripting Runtime` and `Windows Script Host Object Model` (the procedures `ExportVcf` and `MultiVcf` need them, other procedures don't).

 If you like to make it more manually,  you can create yourself a new class module, named `LookOut` and copy the "VBA content" of  `LookOut.cls`.
 This means excluding the header lines containing the class module proprieties, i.e. version attributes etc.